electric-eloquence/fepper/README.md

 Contributed extensions:

-* Install and update contributed extensions with NPM.
+* Install and update contributed extensions with NPM in the `extend` directory.
 * Add the tasks to `extend/contrib.js` (and `extend/auxiliary/auxiliary_contrib.js`
   if necessary) in order for Fepper to run them.